kubb-labs/kubb/docs/src/index.md

       dark: ./form-dark.svg
       light: ./form-light.svg
     title: Forms <span class="new">new</span> <span class="beta">beta</span>
-    details: Create forms based on your Swagger/OpenAPI file with support for react-hook-form, data-driven-forms.
+    details: Create forms based on your Swagger/OpenAPI file with support for <a href="https://react-hook-form.com/">react-hook-form</a>, <a href="https://www.data-driven-forms.org/">data-driven-forms</a>.
   - icon:
       src: https://fakerjs.dev/logo.svg
     title: Faker <span class="new">new</span>